Sylvain303/bats/test/internal/README.md

 Having a good code coverage, so starting hacking bats itself will be very easy and safe.

-At the end bats internal will be "documented" in unittests.
+When unittest will be written, bats internal will be "documented" in unittests.

 ## Status

 Partial draft.

+internal scripts under test:

+* bats-exec-test - in progress
+* bats-preprocess - **OK**

 ## How it works